A Theory of How Pretraining Shapes Inductive Bias in Fine-Tuning: Related Work

-\textbf{Replica-theoretical Characterization of the Generalization Error.} We leverage the replica method \citep{edwards1975theory,mezard1987spin} to characterize the ability of diagonal linear networks to recover ground-truth parameters in a fine-tuning setup.
+\textbf{Replica-Theoretical Characterization of the Generalization Error.} We leverage the replica method \citep{edwards1975theory,mezard1987spin} to characterize the ability of diagonal linear networks to recover ground-truth parameters in a fine-tuning setup.
 The replica method is non-rigorous, but provides a powerful tool for analytically characterizing estimation errors in the high-dimensional limit under different penalties, including $\ell_1$ \citep{guo2005randomly,rangan2009asymptotic}.
 These formulas were later confirmed using rigorous approaches \citep{bayati2011dynamics,bayati2011lasso}.
 We specifically rely on the approach in \citet{bereyhi2018maximum,bereyhi2019statistical}, which characterizes estimation errors with potentially different penalties across dimensions.
-Our results imply that pretraining can be understood as modifying the penalties across different dimensions; this is related to prior work on incorporating prior knowledge on the support in compressed sensing problems \citep{khajehnejad2009weighted,vaswani2010modifiedcs}.\\
+Our results imply that pretraining can be understood as modifying the penalties across different dimensions \citep[see also][]{khajehnejad2009weighted,vaswani2010modifiedcs}.